-Good customer service can completely transform the shopping experience, so it’s crucial to treat this as a priority when looking to improve your brand reputation.
-While your product ranges, marketing methods and the rewards you offer are likely to draw in a loyal customer base, uniforms can take your customer service to new levels and can positively impact both your employees and brand reputation.
-So, we’ve created a guide to help you pick the perfect uniform and improve your customer service.
-We’ll cover:
+Good customer service can completely transform the buying experience, so it’s crucial to treat this as a priority when looking at how to improve your brand reputation.
+While your product ranges, marketing methods and the rewards you offer are likely to draw in a loyal customer base, uniforms can help to improve your customer service and can positively impact both your employee

 Uniforms are commonplace in many work environments where the staff’s duties are heavily customer-facing.
 They can create greater satisfaction for your business, staff and customers and will ensure the first impressions are always right.
-Other advantages can include:
+Here's how:

-Selecting a uniform for your business can be difficult, whether you’re new to the process or your current uniform needs a spruce up.
+Designing your own work uniform can be difficult, whether you’re new to the process or your current uniform needs a spruce up.
 No matter what you want your uniform to represent about your business, there are a couple of universal things you need to think about:

 The type of workwear you choose can say a lot about your business, particularly about its level of professionalism.
-While it may be appropriate for women to wear skirts in some businesses, for other more active job roles this may not be the case.
-So, you need to think carefully about the daily duties your employees will be doing and subsequently what type of clothing will be necessary for them to carry these out to the best of their ability.
+So, you need to think carefully about the daily duties your employees will be doing and subsequently what uniform styles will allow them to carry out their roles to the best of their ability.

 If you have health and safety requirements in place, you will also need to think about these.
 This could include providing your staff with personal protective equipment to adhere to safety legislation — we stock a range of workwear such as protective gloves, thermals, high-viz clothing to ensure your staff can be prepared for all potential hazards on the job.
 This will also make it likely that they can and will want to offer better customer service if they feel equipped for the day ahead.